txpipe/oura/book/src/sinks/aws_sqs.md

 # AWS SQS

-A sink that sends each event as message to an AWS SQS queue.
+A sink that sends each event as a message to an AWS SQS queue.
 Each event is json-encoded and sent to a configurable SQS queue using AWS API endpoints.

 The sink will process each incoming event in sequence and submit the corresponding `SendMessage` request to the SQS API.
 Once the queue acknowledges reception of the message, the sink will advance and continue with the following event.